karloygard/xcomfortd-go/README.md

 ================

+This code implements communication with the Eaton xComfort CKOZ-00/14 USB and CCIA-0x/01 Ethernet Communication Interfaces (CI devices).
+The code can talk to multiple CI devices in parallel, whether that be one or more connected USB devices or multiple ECI devices.

-This code implements communication with the Eaton xComfort CKOZ-00/14 USB and CCIA-0x/01 Ethernet Communication Interfaces.
-Datapoints will be read out from the eprom on the device, which must be kept updated *manually* if and when devices are added.
+Datapoints can be read out from the eprom on the devices, which must be kept updated *manually* if and when devices are added.
 Consult the MRF manual (paragraph USB-RF-Communication Stick) for documentation on how to do this.
 For testing purposes, both TXT and DPL file formats are supported, but the latter format is generally superior.

 To build: